ylxdzsw/wtfrust/README.md

 wtfrust
 =======

-Collection of "surprising behaviour" in Rust.
-See also [wtfpython] and [wtfjs].
+Collection of "surprising behaviours" in Rust.
+In the same spirit of [wtfpython] and [wtfjs].

 [wtfpython]: https://github.com/satwikkansal/wtfpython
 [wtfjs]: https://github.com/denysdovhan/wtfjs